Your ability to earn income is often your greatest financial asset. But becoming disabled in some way can jeopardize this asset.

 - Individual plans are also more flexible and customizable than employer-sponsored plans.
 You may decide whether to purchase a policy with a shorter elimination period, so you won’t have to wait as long to receive benefits.
 You can also opt for what’s known as an “own-occupation” policy, which is beneficial if you work in a highly specialized profession like medicine or law.
 These policies typically pay full benefits if you’re unable to perform your job, even if you can do another job.

-In terms of cost, your premium is determined by several factors.6
+In terms of cost, you can expect to pay 1 to 3% of your annual salary for an individual policy.6 However, your premium is determined by several factors, including:

 Occupation: the riskier your job, the more expensive the premium.